9 Steps to create your DJ mix

 2. Start a New Project#

-After creating a mix, you will be prompted to add songs to build a playlist.
+After creating a mix, you will be prompted to import songs to your library.

 4. Automix#

-After you’ve added enough tracks to your mix, you can let DJ.Studio’s Automix algorithm work its magic.
+After you’ve added enough tracks to your mix, you can let DJ.Studio’s Automix Tool work its magic to give you the best order of your tracks so that as many as possible transitions will sound in key.

-If you want the mix to start and end on particular songs, move them into position in the playlist.
+1. If you want the mix to start and end with particular songs, move them into that position in the playlist.

-Set the priority balance between Key and BPM for automixing.
+1. Set the priority balance between Key and BPM for automixing.
+We normally advise the setting in the middle.

-Toggle whether to lock in the first and last track.
+2. Toggle whether to lock in the first and last track

-Choose how long you want the algorithm to calculate.
+3. Choose how long you want the algorithm to calculate.
+Normally, 30 seconds will give you the optimal result

 Now, just wait for DJ.Studio to calculate the ideal order for your mix!